 Yes I know, ScreenOS is “End of Everything” (EoE).
 However, for historical reasons I am still managing many Netscreen/ScreenOS firewalls for some customers.
 Similar to my troubleshooting CLI commands for Palo Alto and Fortinet I am listing the most common used commands for the ScreenOS devices as a quick reference / cheat sheet.
 These are only the commands that are needed for deep troubleshooting sessions that cannot be done solely on the GUI.

 This blog post is a list of common troubleshooting commands I am using on the FortiGate CLI.
 It is not complete nor very detailled, but provides the basic commands for troubleshooting network related issues that are not resolvable via the GUI.
 I am not focused on too many memory, process, kernel, etc. details.
 These must only be used if there are really specific problems.
 I am more focused on the general troubleshooting stuff.
 I am using it personally as a cheat sheet / quick reference and will update it from time to time.

-When troubleshooting network and security issues on many different devices I always miss some command options to do exactly what I want to do on the device I am currently working with.
-Therefore, I list a few commands for the Palo Alto Networks firewalls to have a short reference for myself.
+When troubleshooting network and security issues on many different devices/platforms I am always missing some command options to do exactly what I want to do on the device I am currently working with.
+Therefore I list a few commands for the Palo Alto Networks firewalls to have a short reference / cheat sheet for myself.
 Maybe some other network professionals will find it useful.

 A few days ago I needed to use vi for a simple change in a single file.
 However, I am not using vi in normal situations since I prefer the usage of “nano“.
 Since I only needed to edit a few lines, all the command references I found on the Internet were much to overwhelmed, so I decided to write a really tiny vi tutorial which only shows the commands in order to edit a file and to close it afterwards.
 Here we go: